ArcadeData/arcadedb-docs/src/main/asciidoc/sql/SQL-Create-Edge.md

 Edges and Vertices form the main components of a Graph database.
 ArcadeDB supports polymorphism on edges.
 The base type for an edge is `E`.

-Beginning with version 2.1, when no edges are created ArcadeDB throws a `OCommandExecutionException` error.
+When no edges are created ArcadeDB throws a `OCommandExecutionException` error.
 This makes it easier to integrate edge creation in transactions.
 In such cases, if the source or target vertices don't exist, it rolls back the transaction.
-(Prior to 2.1, no such error is thrown.)

 **Examples**